triSYCL/triSYCL/doc/architecture.rst

 triSYCL architecture for CPU
 ============================

-The implementation for CPU is a pure C++17 templated header library.
+The implementation for CPU is a pure C++17 templated header library and does not require a specific C++ or SYCL compiler.

 The dataflow SYCL infrastructure between kernels related by buffer/accessors dependencies is implemented in